S&T Bancorp (STBA)

 9. Return on Equity

-Over the last five years, S&T Bancorp has averaged an ROE of 10.3%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This is a bright spot for S&T Bancorp.
+Over the last five years, S&T Bancorp has averaged an ROE of 10.4%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.

 S&T Bancorp Return on Equity

-10. Key Takeaways from S&T Bancorp’s Q3 Results
+10. Key Takeaways from S&T Bancorp’s Q4 Results

 11. Is Now The Time To Buy S&T Bancorp?

-S&T Bancorp isn’t a terrible business, but it doesn’t pass our bar.
+S&T Bancorp’s business quality ultimately falls short of our standards.
 For starters, its revenue growth was weak over the last five years.
 And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its declining net interest margin shows its loan book is becoming less profitable.
 On top of that, its net interest income growth was weak over the last five years.

 S&T Bancorp’s P/B ratio based on the next 12 months is 1x.
-This valuation multiple is fair, but we don’t have much faith in the company.
-We're fairly confident there are better investments elsewhere.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better stocks to buy right now.